edelabar/ericdelabar.com/_posts/outdated/2008-04-02-no-deadlines-no-work-qed.markdown

 ---
 layout: post
 title: No Deadlines == No Work.
-QED by Eric DeLabar
+QED
 metadesc:
 class: post disclaimer
 changefreq: never
 priority: 0.4
-category: outdated
+categories: [outdated, blogging, site design, site news]
 ---
-# No Deadlines == No Work.
-QED

 Ok, I've been blogging for two weeks now, I think I may have the habit for it.
 I say this because if I don't have a post done by my second cup of coffee I start twitching uncontrollably.
 Yeah.
 Seriously though, I'm a procrastinator, if I don't have a deadline I will simple put things off